acoatoitgs/pi-approximation/README.md

 $$\pi \approx \frac{1}{a_k}$$

 Compile the program with:
-`gcc borweins.cpp -o borweins -lmpfr`
+`gcc borweins.c -o borweins -lmpfr`